How to Handle a Low Ball Offer From a Dual Agent

 Or, say the buyer requests a 10-day extension on their inspection contingency.

-Again, you want your realtor to offer you options rather than presenting it as a request that you have to accept.
+You want your realtor to offer you options rather than presenting it as a request that you have to accept.

 The big idea?